Returning to the workplace

 Coronavirus Job Retention scheme and furlough

 Furlough leave has been temporarily introduced by the government during the coronavirus pandemic to mean leave offered which keeps employees on the payroll without them working.
-People who get furloughed must not work for the employer during the period of furlough but usually return to their job afterwards unless redundancies follow.

 On 15 April, the Government extended the furlough scheme cut-off date to 19 March 2020.